aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-transition-effects/simple-slide-transitions/_index.md

 ### 1. Aspose.Slides for .NET Library

 Ensure you have the Aspose.Slides for .NET library installed.
-You can download it from the official website [here](https://releases.aspose.com/slides/net/).
+You can download it from the website [here](https://releases.aspose.com/slides/net/).

 ### 2. A Presentation File